Pakistan starts repatriating UAE-based nationals stranded by coronavirus

 The pandemic is also likely to disrupt the significant remittances those workers send back to their home countries.

-The total infection count in the six Gulf states has risen steadily to surpass 24,000 with more than 150 deaths despite containment measures such as halting passenger flights, curfews and in several case locking down districts with large populations of low-income expatriate workers.
+The total infection count in the six Gulf states has risen steadily to more than 25,000, with 161 deaths, despite containment measures such as halting passenger flights, curfews and in several cases locking down districts with large populations of low-income expatriate workers.

-Like other countries around the world, several Gulf states have launched mobile apps to track COVID-19 cases.
+On Sunday the UAE announced another 479 new cases and four more deaths, bringing its total to 6,781 cases and 41 deaths so far.

-India agreed to send hydroxychloroquine tablets to the UAE to be used for treating patients with the COVID-19 disease caused by the virus, with a first shipment of 5.5 million pills, the embassy in New Delhi tweeted late on Saturday.
+Kuwait’s 90-year-old ruler, Emir Sheikh Sabah al-Ahmad al-Sabah, on Sunday addressed the nation to welcome back the first group of Kuwaitis returned home under a new repatriation programme.

-New Delhi has partially lifted a ban on exports of the anti-malarial drug, global sales of which have soared, especially after U.S. President Donald Trump touted it as a potential weapon against the coronavirus.
-Dozens of clinical studies are under way around the world to test its efficacy on COVID-19 patients.
+He urged them to comply with all isolation and quarantine guidelines given by authorities in the Gulf state, which has recorded seven deaths, including one on Sunday, and almost 2,000 cases of the infection.

-Reporting by Alexander Cornwell and Lisa Barrington; Writing by Ghaida Ghantous; Editing by Sam Holmes
+Reporting by Alexander Cornwell, Lisa Barrington and Ahmad Hagagy; Writing by Ghaida Ghantous; Editing by Sam Holmes and Alex Richardson